-No matter if you are spending 3 days in Seoul or much more if you are passionate about photography or on Instagram you’ll want to know all about the most Instagrammable places in Seoul, South Korea.
+Whether you are spending 3 days in Seoul or much more, if you are passionate about photography or Instagram, you’ll want to know all about the most Instagrammable places in Seoul, South Korea.

-Since I visited Seoul on some cold winter days, the sights weren’t so picturesque.
-Nonetheless, I somehow love the pictures I’ve managed to take in South Korea’s capital.
+When I first visited Seoul on a cold winter day, the sights weren’t so picturesque.
+Despite that, I love the pictures I’ve taken of South Korea’s capital.

-Whenever I look at them, I feel like the weather was much warmer, and I must agree the sun helped a lot to bring out the colors.
+Whenever I look at them, I feel like the weather is much warmer, and I must agree that the sun has helped bring out the colors.
 As a result, I have plenty of pretty Instagram pictures to share.

-And I just want to share with you the result of my hard work researching almost all of the most Instagrammable places in Seoul.
+I just want to share with you the result of my hard work researching almost all of Seoul’s most Instagrammable places.

 Table of Contents